At least 26 homes destroyed in Colorado's CalWood Fire as historic wildfire season continues

 Lower winds and higher humidity reported Saturday evening helped firefighters battle the blaze, according to a Sunday morning incident report update.

-"Although weather conditions are expected to moderate, significant fire activity along [the] unsecured line will continue to be a concern," the update said.
+"Although weather conditions are expected to moderate, significant fire activity along (the) unsecured line will continue to be a concern," the update said.

 New wildfires grow in Utah